Raymi306/fmn-passgen/README.md

 ## [Benchmarks](benchmarks)

-Benchmarks are run on my local machine, inside an Ubuntu 22 WSL2 VM.
+Benchmarks thus far have been run inside an Ubuntu 22 WSL2 VM on the original author's machine.
+Take timings with a grain of salt, milliseconds aren't terribly important for this tool.

 ### Tooling